 Kent: I always phone my parents straight away when I land a role and they love to hear all about my characters’ antics!
 “Blood Drive” is by far the hardest character I’ve had to explain to them about, especially when explaining some scenes from episode 2.
 (Laughter) All I was thinking was, my mum and nan are going to watch me in a sex scene!
-(Laughter) Also, my uncle helps me learn the script and when he read this episode he said, “We won’t get this scene up on its feet.”
+(Laughter).
+Although it might not be as explicit as the kind of thing you might find on an adult website like college porn xxx, sex scenes are still a daunting prospect!
+Also, my uncle helps me learn the script and when he read this episode he said, “We won’t get this scene up on its feet.”
 (Laughter) But this comes with the job and I’m an actor, so whatever is needed of me I’ll do.
 Long as I make everything believable and with the correct emotion, I’ve done my job!

 TrunkSpace: “Blood Drive” is so very unlike anything else on television.
 That statement is said a lot about a great number of shows, but usually it’s just said for the sake of saying it.
 It truly is the case with your show.
 Does that make being involved with it feel all the more special?

 Kent: When you are given a new script it’s always exciting and occasionally you are blessed with an outstanding script and then you’re ecstatic.
 (Laughter) So absolutely, it feels super special to be involved and a part of the “Blood Drive” family.
 I really hope there will be many more seasons in the future because I believe the world is ready to take it to the next level and this show does just that!
 We are looking to take inspiration from everywhere to take the show to the next level.
 We might check out websites like youngsexer (discover this info here) to help us understand where we can go next.
 Who knows what the future will hold.